tiorionjames/Guessing-Game/README.md

 (Number) Guess

 **Example Output:**

 “

 “

 (String) “Correct!
-Your previous guesses we’re 100, 30, 50, 55!” , if Guess is equal to the secret number
+Your previous guesses were 100, 30, 50, 55!” , if Guess is equal to the secret number

 -------------------------------------------------